symfony/symfony-docs/book/translation.rst

   files.
 Symfony2 discovers and processes each file because its name follows a specific convention;

-* Manage the user's locale, which is stored in the session.
+* Manage the user's locale, which is stored on the request, but can also be set once the user's session.

 .. _`strtr function`: http://www.php.net/manual/en/function.strtr.php
 .. _`ISO 31-11`: http://en.wikipedia.org/wiki/Interval_%28mathematics%29#The_ISO_notation